EASTER

 Beige

-is excellent for stimulating blood circulation and the lymphatic system, suitable for detoxifying wraps, soaps, face masks, facial and body cleansers.
+excellent at stimulating blood circulation and the lymphatic system, suitable for detox body wraps, in soaps, facial masks, facial and body cleansers.

 Red

-is particularly suitable for dry and sensitive skin, and interestingly, due to its distinctive red pigmentation, it is also used for hair dyeing.
+is particularly suitable for dry and sensitive skin, and interestingly, due to its intense red pigmentation it is also used for hair colouring.

 Blue

-is used in the treatment of oily and problematic skin because it regulates the flow of sebum, cleanses the hair follicles and dissolves impurities on the skin.
+is used in the treatment of oily and problematic skin, because it regulates the flow of sebum, cleanses hair follicles and dissolves impurities on the skin.

 Olive